amonks/chris/README.md

     * map
     * if
     * switch
+* build up a personal library of components for re-use

 **Here is a running list of things that an *advanced* user could do to use it custom**: